Energy transfer in $N$-component nanosystems enhanced by pulse-driven vibronic many-body entanglement: RESULTS AND DISCUSSION

-(1) Our focus is on the question of collective coherence in any setting where there is some pulsed perturbation of the system, in order to explore better the idea of how excitations (e.g. excitons) may `ride a wave' of coherence.
+(1) Our focus in this paper is on the question of collective coherence in any setting where there is some pulsed perturbation of the system, in order to explore better the idea of how excitations (e.g. excitons) may `ride a wave' of coherence.
 However the external profile ${\vec E}(t)$ and hence $\lambda(t)$ can be general.
 It need not be a pulse.
-Also the application of Eq.
-(1) could be to transport experiments as well as optical experiments, or any combination of these.
+Also the application of Eq.~\eqref{hdic} could be to transport experiments as well as optical experiments, or any combination of these.\\

-(2) There are two ways in which Eq.
-1 of the paper can be applied: (i) We assume that incident light has already created excitons in our system, hence the initial ground state in Eq.
-1 is one in which each of $N$ dimers is in the lower excited state, i.e. $|J,M_J=-N/2\rangle$.
-An initial excited state in Eq.
-1 is one in which one or more of the $N$ dimers is in the upper excited state, i.e. $|J,M_J>-N/2\rangle$.
+(2) There are two ways in which Eq.~\eqref{hdic} can be applied: (i) We assume that incident light has already created excitons in our system, hence the initial ground state in Eq.~\eqref{hdic} is one in which each of the $N$ nanostructure components is in the lower excited state, i.e. $\ket{J,J_z=-N/2}$.
+An initial excited state in Eq.~\eqref{hdic} is one in which one or more of the $N$ nanostructure components is in the upper excited state, i.e. $ \ket{J,J_z>-N/2}$.
 Our model then calculates what additional many-body coherence is generated by a pulse. (ii) We can alternatively assume that the system starts in a true ground state with no excitations.
 The same analysis follows.
-It is case (i) that we are interested in here for the particular setting of the LHII trimer, since it is the energy separation of each dimer's two hybridized excitonic states $|Y\rangle$ and $|X\rangle$ that is quasi-resonant with a vibrational mode.
+It is case (i) that would be relevant for the particular setting of LHC-II, since it is the energy separation of each dimer's two hybridized excitonic states $|Y\rangle$ and $|X\rangle$ that is quasi-resonant with a vibrational mode.\\

 (3) The pulse $\lambda(t)$ is a consequence of the internal polarization ${\vec P}(t)$ due to an external pulse of light ${\vec E}(t)$.
-Maxwell's Equations give a nonlinear, exact equation that relates ${\vec P}(t)$ to ${\vec E}(t)$, and as a result of the mathematical form (see above) a pulse in ${\vec E}(t)$ will generate a pulse in ${\vec P}(t)$.
-This can also be established starting from a full quantum picture (see above).
+It is well known that Maxwell's equations give a nonlinear, exact equation that relates ${\vec P}(t)$ to ${\vec E}(t)$, and as a result of the mathematical form (see above) a pulse in ${\vec E}(t)$ will generate a pulse in ${\vec P}(t)$.
+This justifies the appearance of the pulse in our time-dependent Hamiltonian. \\

-(4) The effect of finite temperature is treated when discussing the losses/decoherence, by including the finite numbers of phonons consistent with temperature distributions.
+(4) The effect of finite temperature is treated when discussing the losses/decoherence, by including finite numbers of vibrational quanta consistent with temperature distributions.
 We find that these do not change our main conclusions for reasonably low temperatures.
-Even for higher temperatures, the effects that we discuss have not disappeared.
+Even for higher temperatures, the effects that we discuss have not disappeared.\\